On the temporal tweezing of cavity solitons

-where $\bar{u}_1 = (2\bar{u}_+ + \bar{u}_-)/2$ and $\bar{u}_2 = (2\bar{u}_+ - \bar{u}_-)/2$.
-In order to obtain analytical insights into the dynamics of the model, our aim is to use an ansatz approximation of the intracavity field envelope reducing its original Lagrangian to a Lagrangian over effective (yet slowly varying) properties.
+where $\bar{u}_1 = (2\bar{u}_+ + \bar{u}_-)/2$ and $\bar{u}_2 = (2\bar{u}_+ - \bar{u}_-)/2$ and {the expression for $\overline{\mathcal{R}}$ is given in Eq.~(\ref{Non-conservative-terms}).
+In order to obtain analytical insights into the dynamics of the model, our aim is to use an ansatz approximation of the intracavity field envelope {soliton} reducing its original Lagrangian to a Lagrangian over effective (yet slowly varying) properties.
 Therefore, to approximate the CSs, we chose a six-parameter, $\vec{p}=(a,\xi,\sigma,b,c,d)$, Gaussian ansatz of the form:

 for $j=1$ and 2, where the CS variational parameters correspond to height $a$, center position $\xi$, width $\sigma$, phase $b$, velocity $c$, and chirp $d$.
 It is relevant to mention that, as shown in Ref.~\cite{JuliaSSB}, it is necessary to add chirp into the ansatz since the original model is out of equilibrium.
 As a consequence, for non-trivial solutions, there must exist internal (fluid) flows from regions of effective gain to regions of effective loss.
 These balancing flows correspond, in turn, to spatial variations of the phase that must be accounted by the chirp term.\footnote{The connection between phase variations and (fluid) flows can be elucidated within setups corresponding to the cGL equation with real coefficients; namely NLS-type equations.
 Within NLS-type models, the Madelung transformation (that separates the wavefunction in density and phase terms) allows recasting the original NLS PDE into a modified (by the so-called quantum pressure term) non-viscous Eulerian fluid where, importantly, the gradient of the phase precisely corresponds to the fluid velocity~\cite{Dark_book}.}